List of Saskatchewan municipal roads (700–799): SK 702

-Highway 702 runs from Highway 39 / Highway 606 near Midale to Range Road 2054 near Browning.
-Highway 702 passes near Blewett, Bryant, Cullen, Minard, Luxton, and Lampman.
-Highway 702 also connects with Highways 47, 361, and 605.
-It is about 64 km long.
+Highway 702 runs from Highway 39 in Midale to Highways 47 / 361 near Cullen.
+Highway 702 passes through Bryant.
+It is about 31.5 km long.

 SK 703

 Highway 703 is split into two sections.
 The section to the south runs from Highway 47 south of Estevan east to Highway 604 north of North Portal.
 This section is about 32.5 km long and runs parallel to, and is approximately 3 km north of, the Canada–United States border.

 The section to the north runs from near Pipestone Lake east to the Manitoba Border.
 It shares a 5.5 km concurrency with Highway 601 and a 3.3 km concurrency with Highway 8.
 It crosses Highways 1, 9, and 600.
 This section provides access to St. Hubert Mission and travels through Wapella.
 It is about 79 km long.